 - You have not attended college, or

-- You have previously attended college, but have not completed any transferrable college-level English and/or math courses.
+- You have previously attended college, but have not completed any transferrable college-level math courses.

-Once we have received your required application materials, you will be notified if a placement test is required.
-If you are required to take a placement test, you will be sent detailed information about the test as well as instructions for scheduling the test.
+Once we have received your required application materials, you will be notified if a math placement test is required.
+If you are required to take a placement test, you will be sent detailed information about scheduling the exam.
+You can either complete the placement test through a proctored exam at an approved location near you or you may choose to go through virtual learning and preparation modules and take a proctored exam from home.
+Our Admissions Office can provide you with further detail on both options should you need to complete the math placement test.

-It is important to schedule the placement test as soon as possible.
+It is important to complete the placement test as soon as possible.
 As with other required application materials, we must receive placement test results no later than the first day of the month prior to your desired subscription start date (e.g. July 1st for an intended August start).
+Should your results arrive later than the deadline for your desired start date we will consider you for the next available start term.

 Once the Admissions Office receives your scores, we will send you an email with your placement level and any additional actions needed to complete the admissions process.